 There are other options for the trained and qualified mental health nurse too: prisons, open wards and secure units.

 During his nurse training, Ben explains, moving toward mental health as a vocation seemed completely natural: “I knew I wanted to study mental health.
 I was, of course, interested in general nurse practices, but was drawn to psychiatric health issues especially.
 I was aware of the challenges of course, but it seemed a perfect fit for my education and interests up to that point."

 “I’ve always enjoyed attempts to understand the human condition.
 Working with patients who have various mental health issues seemed to dovetail nicely.”

 “No. That would be nice.
 No, it’s demanding and at times extremely challenging.
 But you’re supported by a trained, disciplined team.
 In fact, last year, I could have moved to another ward but chose to stay because of the strong team ethos we have.”

 “It depends on the situation I suppose.
 But we all need to be able to demonstrate an ability to assess patients, provide clear and unequivocal boundaries to them, and monitor behaviour trends.
 Patience can’t be over-estimated.
 Nor can a good, healthy sense of humour for the more trying days.”

 “It’s a secure ward.
 It’s locked and has just 5 staff and 10 patients.
 At times it’s quiet, at other times less so.
 I suppose just like any working environment.
 But in certain respects very unlike other environments.”

 “I don’t think so, no. Of course, nurses are, to a certain extent, just doing a job, whatever specialism they happen to have followed.
 There’s training and paperwork and managers and staff to manage and chief executives and budgets.
 But the fact that you’re here to help other people is something that you’re reminded of very often!
 In answer to your question, yes it is very satisfying.

-“And not just the social care aspect either.
+And not just the social care aspect either.
 I work as part of a team that includes allied healthcare professionals - psychiatrists, occupational therapists - as well as other nurses and healthcare assistants.
 You’re constantly learning and that’s important and rewarding too.”

 "They need to want to do it, and they need to feel they can do it.
 But, if that's the case, yes definitely.
 It might be worth working in social care or healthcare first though, in an unqualified capacity.
 Test the water before spending time taking your nursing degree is the way forward."